B3XED/asseto-corsa/README.md

 # Media views
 Screen coming soon...

-If you see a bug on your phone or tablet send me message on discord i will try to fix this.
+If you see a bug on your phone or tablet send me message on discord i will try to fix.

 # Audits
 <img src="https://cdn.discordapp.com/attachments/670620706991767562/676495816298463236/unknown.png" >